Cost of Living in France

 Average Monthly Budget in France:

-Hence, the Total Monthly Expenses turns out to be 1138 Euros per month.
+Hence, the Total Monthly Expenses turns out to be under 1000 Euros per month.

 The cost of compulsory medical insurance is approximately Euro 130 to Euro 715, per year depending on the age of the student.